zhihu/griffith/README.md

 ## Contributing

-Read below to learn how you can take part in improving griffith.
+Read below to learn how you can take part in improving Griffith.

 ### [Contributing Guide](./CONTRIBUTING.md)